Johann André Forfang

 Johann André Forfang (born 4 July 1995) is a Norwegian ski jumper and 2018 team Olympic champion.

 Career

 Like his older brother Daniel Forfang he represents the club Tromsø SK.
 Forfang made his World Cup debut in December 2014.
 He won team gold medal FIS Ski Flying World Championships 2016 with his teammates in Tauplitz/Bad Mitterndorf.
 His first individual world cup victory was in Titisee-Neustadt on 12 March 2016.
-In 2018 he won the last worldccup before the Olympic Games in Willingen.
+In 2018 he won the last world cup before the Olympic Games in Willingen.
 At the 2018 Olympic Games he gained a silver medal in normal hill individual and he is Olympic Champion 2018 with the Norway skijumping team (Andreas Stjernen, Daniel-André Tande, Robert Johansson).

 On 1 December 2018 he won the world cup in Tagil (Russia).